-29. Infrastructure Sustainability Council of Australia (ISCA) Ratings
+31. Infrastructure Sustainability Council of Australia (ISCA) Ratings

-The Project shall be registered with the Infrastructure Sustainability Council of Australia (ISCA), and shall aim to achieve a minimum 'Infrastructure Sustainability Rating Tool' (v1.2) 'Excellent' rating with an overall score of 65 or more 'for the 'Design' and 'As-Built' components of the Project.
+The Project shall be registered with the Infrastructure Sustainability Council of Australia (ISCA), and shall aim to achieve a minimum 'Infrastructure Sustainability Rating Tool' (v1.2) 'Excellent' rating for the 'Design' and 'As-Built' components of the Project.